yuvalten1/pomegranate_yield_and_loss_estimation/README.md

 The framework:

-- splits detections by **left and right tree sides**
+- splits detections according to the **left and right sides of the video frame**
-- counts fruits for the relevant tree side
+- counts fruits only on the side corresponding to the measured tree
-- aggregates counts for yield and loss estimation.
+- aggregates these counts to estimate tree-level yield and fruit loss

 ---